Birendar-kumar-singh/NASSCOM-SOC-VLSI-DESIGN-AND_FLOW/README.md

 followed below steps:

 step 1.
-Invok the docker
+Invoke the docker

 step 2.
 Run the flow in interactive way